p12h4/DF-Guide/Bedrock/Guide.md

 ### Beta 1.17.0.52: (Android Exclusive Version, Requires "Caves and Cliffs" World Toggle)
 - All chunks that are loaded with the experimental toggle enabled will be elevated when updating.
-Any tile entity data in these chunks will be removed, which can result in things like empty mob spawners
+Any tile entity data in these chunks is not elevated accordingly, which can result in things like empty mob spawners
 <br>